flutter/plugins/packages/local_auth/README.md

 ## iOS Integration

-Note that this plugin works with both TouchID and FaceID.
+Note that this plugin works with both Touch ID and Face ID.
 However, to use the latter, you need to also add:

 ```xml